 One of the questions asked about renewable energy is whether it can replace fossil fuels.
 Some think that it can, while others claim that it is unreliable, and therefore unable to substitute traditional sources.
-However, amid all the debate, one thing is clear- renewable energy will help nations achieve sustainable development goals.
+However, amid all the debate, one thing is clear- renewable energy will help nations achieve the UN sustainable development goals.

 Sustainable development is the ability to meet the needs of an existing population without undermining the capability of future generations to do the same.
 This can be achieved through the responsible use of natural resources and the preservation of ecosystems, among other ways.

-On the other hand, sustainable development goals are a shared blueprint for achieving a sustainable future to be realized between the year 2015 and 2030.
+On the other hand, the UN sustainable development goals are a shared blueprint for achieving a sustainable future to be realized between the year 2015 and 2030.
 They are 17 goals in total, and are meant to address issues facing the world today and that pose a threat to future generations.

 How Renewable Energy Will help Nations Achieve Sustainable Development Goals